.NET Core CLI task

 Run tests in your repository

-# Run tests and auto publish test results. - task: DotNetCLI@2 inputs: command: 'test'
+# Run tests and auto publish test results. - task: DotNetCoreCLI@2 inputs: command: 'test'

 Q & A

-Why is my build or publish step failing to restore packages?
+Why is my build, publish, or test step failing to restore packages?

 dotnet commands, including